chris1111/Chameleon-Mac-OS-X-Snow-Leopard/README.md

 # Chameleon Mac OS X Snow Leopard
+- This is to test macOS
+- Buy a mac after testing macOS

 ### Chameleon Mac OS X Snow Leopard is a program that I created to install Mac OS X Snow Leopard from a USB key without any DVD or BootCD.
 The program is very complete and includes several options of post installations.